 Lovely, isn’t she?
 (Yes, the furry one above.)
 She’s Your 65-Million-Year-Old Mother.
 Through modern computer analysis and evolutionary data, Maureen O’Leary a researcher from Stony Brook University and her colleagues discovered the last known common ancestor of placentals (Scientific American).
 Modern placentals include animals such as whales, bats, […]

-Copyright 2018 Moosmosis: All Rights Reserved Please Like our Facebook page to support our open-access youth education initiatives! 🙂 I know.
+I know.
 Platypuses.
 I’m sure 75% of the people who are reading this post (or sentence for that matter) were attracted to the content of “platypuses.”
-No worries, the […]
+No worries, the title is not misleading.
+This is about platypuses.
+And evolution.
+Ornithorhynchus anatinus or also known as the platypus is […]

 In this lesson, we explain an easy 5-step quick guide on the basics of how to interpret phylogentic evolutionary trees.